sotostzam/sensor-media-control/reports/report.md

 In this tab, there are buttons to be matched for the most common actions, that a remote application is used for, namely `Play/Pause`, `Next`, `Previous`, `Stop`, `Mute`, `OK` and `ESC`.
 In addition to these four bars are present, two for volume and two for the seeking actions.
 On of each set shows the required value that has to be matches, while the other shows the current user's value.

 The experiments consist of two categories, namely *Speed Tests* and *Interaction Tests*.
 The purpose of the speed tests is to give an overall idea of the time difference required to do an action with each approach.
 This category requires the user to hold the Android device for the duration of this experiment.
 On the other hand, the interaction tests aim to extract information by a more natural way of using the two approaches.
 This category requires the user to leave the device down between each test.
-This aims to simulate the more common way of picking up the remote device to perform jsut a simple action.
+This aims to simulate the more common way of picking up the remote device to perform just a simple action.
 In total there are four sets of experiments run with the following order:

 1. Speed test using the **Layout** tab
 2. Speed test using the **Remote** tab